ibhagwan/fzf-lua/README.md

       -- exclude specific filetypes with: `{ disable = { "lua" } }
       -- disable fully with: `{ enable = false }`
       treesitter      = { enable = true, disable = {} },
-      -- By default, the main window dimensions are calculted as if the -- preview is visible, when hidden the main window will extend to -- full size.
+      -- By default, the main window dimensions are calculated as if the -- preview is visible, when hidden the main window will extend to -- full size.
 Set the below to "extend" to prevent the main window -- from being modified when toggling the preview.